qgis/QGIS-Enhancement-Proposals/qep-425-stable-api.md

       to suppress the deprecation build warnings, **ONLY** for code in methods or classes which themselves are deprecated.
 (I.e. where the code calling the deprecated API will be removed at the same time as the deprecated API itself).
-  - 1.4.3 Generally, breakage of the deprecated method is NOT permitted until a suitable major.
+  - 1.4.3 Generally, breakage of the deprecated method is NOT permitted until a suitable major release.
 The developer marking a method as deprecated must take care that they do not break any plugins or scripts which still use the deprecated API.
   - 1.4.4 Exceptional Breakage: In rare, extreme circumstances, backwards-incompatible API changes